mpjunaid/LE/README.md

 LInear regression
 here we are using Residual root square method
-//please use an XAMP server for hosting the sql database and uplaod the table username:123 passowrd:123
+//please use an XAMP server for hosting the sql database and upload the table username:123 passowrd:123